linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 12.08.2025
+- Topic: Build unlimited social networks
+- Directory: /posts/2025/August/12
+- Description: ``` Why settle for only one social network when you can create an unlimited number of them?
+With web4 from Linkspreed there are no limits to your creativity.
+You can create an infinite number of networks that are perfectly tailored to your specific interests. ```

 ### 11.08.2025
 - Topic: Just Web4
 - Directory: /posts/2025/August/11